screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 Pfbl:

  - Pres2: 6 bits reserved, set 0.
- - Pb: TheBmark,setasappropriateforlabelingthefirstdatabitin the packet.
+ - Pb: The B mark,set as appropriate for labeling the first data bi tin the packet.
- - Pdrf: Thedata-run-flag,labelsfirstbit.
+ - Pdrf: The data-run-flag, labels first bit.
-    - 1 AllpreviouslysentbitshavebeenAcked,
+    - 1 All previously sent bits have been Acked,
-    - 0 ThereareoutstandingunAckedbits.
+    - 0 There are outstanding unAcked bits.

 Plbl
- - Pres3: 7bitsreserved,set0.
+ - Pres3: 7bits reserved,set0.
- - Pe: TheEmark,setasappropriateforlabelingthelastdatabitin the packet.
+ - Pe: The E mark, set as appropriate for labeling the last data bit in the packet.

-Pds: Set0,cansegmentifnecessary.
+Pds: Set0, can segment if necessary.

-Pt: Set0,notraceortimestampdiagnostics.
+Pt: Set0, no trace or timestamp diagnostics.

 Pabl
  - Pres4: 8 bits (6 bits in Pabl and 2 additional) reserved, set 0.